Ishoshot/Notification-Escalator/README.md

 # Notification-Escalator
-This is a simple Electron App that Notifies you for a pending issue from a DB check
+This is a simple Electron App that Notifies you for a pending issue based on a DB check